thuliteio/thulite.io/content/themes/norrsken/index.md

 ## Credits

-Norrsken is designed by Anders Norén, a Swedish designer and developer, and built for Hyas by Henk Verlinde — the creator of Doks and Hyas.
+Norrsken is designed by Anders Norén, a Swedish designer and developer, and build by Henk Verlinde, the creator of Hyas and Doks.